How to Prepare Yourself for Life Changes

-While most of us would like to think of ourselves as flexible, adaptable beings, the reality is that the mere thought of change makes the best of us want to run and hide.
+While most of us would like to think of ourselves as flexible, adaptable beings, the reality is that the mere thought of even a necessary change makes the best of us want to run and hide.
 Most people are creatures of habit and slight changes to our regular routines can turn us into stressed out, crabby people.
-But as Roseanne Cash, singer/songwriter and daughter of Johnny Cash, says, “The key to change…is to let go of fear.”
+But as Roseanne Cash, singer/songwriter and daughter of Johnny Cash, says, “The key to change...is to let go of fear.”

 Many people say that you must prepare for change, but lots of things in life are difficult to prepare for.
 For example, right now I am eight and a half months pregnant with my second baby.
 I’m starting to get worried about this big change that’s about to happen in my life—I can barely handle one kid let alone two.
 But it’s one of those changes in life that you can’t really prepare for.
 You can buy a few basics for the baby and maybe read some parenting books, but aside from that you just have to sit back and let things unfold.

-Other big changes in life are also difficult to prepare for such as an impending marriage, divorce, or relocation.
+Other big life changes are also difficult to prepare for such as an impending marriage, divorce, or relocation.
 I mean, there isn’t exactly a universal guide to getting hitched as it’s different for everybody.
 So the best way to get ready for change (aside from doing your basic homework) is to prepare mentally and emotionally.

-Being in the Right Frame of Mind
+Get in the Right Frame of Mind for Life Changes

 Instead of facing change with fear and dread, remind yourself that a stagnant life is a boring one.
 Trying to resist and work against any impending change is as tiring as swimming against the tide.
 Allow yourself to ‘go with the flow’ and view change in a positive light.

 Address and acknowledge your feelings

 Don’t try to push aside or ignore your feelings.
 If you are feeling scared, ask yourself what exactly is frightening about the change?
 Are you afraid of being overwhelmed, not having enough personal freedom, or failing?